TomahnaProject/tomahna-project-wiki/docs/myst4/file-reference/ubi/more-animation.md

 | data | [`TrackBezier`](#trackbezier-structure)<[`Vector3`](../base.md#vector3-structure), [`EulerAngleRad`](#euleranglerad-type), [`TimeF16`](#timef16-type)> | `type == 0x1F` |  |

 !!! note
-    Any other value for `type` will have Revelation crash.
+    If `type` is not any of the values listed above, Revelation will crash.

 #### `TimeF16` type